baggepinnen/ControlSystemIdentification.jl/docs/src/examples/modelingtoolkit.md

 # Fitting parameters in a ModelingToolkit model
-The following example demonstrates how to fit the parameters in a ModelingToolkit model using the function [`nonlinear_pem`](@ref).
+The following example demonstrates how to fit the parameters in a ModelingToolkit model using the function [`ControlSystemIdentification.nonlinear_pem`](@ref).
 The nonlinear prediction-error method (PEM) uses a state estimator (Unscented Kalman Filter) underneath the hood to estimate the state of the system given the available measurements.
 This offers a very robust way of fitting parameters of a dynamical system, even when the model is imperfect and we cannot measure the entire state vector.
 This example is a continuation of the quadruple-tank example from [Example: Quad tank](@ref).

 The steps taken in this example are:
 1. Define the ModelingToolkit model.
 2. Obtain functions for the dynamics and the output of the system.
 3. Generate some data to use for the estimation.
-4. Specify properties of the prediction-error method and estimate the parameters using [`nonlinear_pem`](@ref).
+4. Specify properties of the prediction-error method and estimate the parameters using [`ControlSystemIdentification.nonlinear_pem`](@ref).

 ## Define the model